jwo/jwo.github.com/source/_posts/2015-03-22-why-i-created-tex-mex-consulting.markdown

 at the very least you can learn what you're worth.
 And it's not $75,000 a year with free soda and 1% equity.

-I'm being asked on a fairly frequent basis a,b,c.
 I've spent 6 years and many thousands of dollars in mistakes, masterclasses, and good old sweat equity in created a workflow system for expert software consulting.

 I want to give you a path to consulting; a path to go from Employee to Freelancer to Consultant.
 A path to freedom, more money, and more respect.